TopGabri/TopGabri/README.md

 ## 👋🏻 Hi, my name is Gabriele and I'm a 💻 Computer Engineering student at Politecnico di Torino , specialized in ⚙️ Embedded Systems.

-This is my personal GitHub profile, where you can find some of the projects I've worked on.
+This is my personal GitHub profile, where you can find some of the projects I've worked on and other personal stuff.

 Here's a little bit more about me: